 Keywords Meta Tag Generator

 There are two versions of this software: basic (KWG) and advanced (KWGA).
 The difference is that KWG acts only on single HTML (and PHP) files, whereas KWGA acts on multiple files in a single operation (but does not act on PHP files).
-If you need to do only one web page at a time then KWG is what you need.
-If you have many pages, e.g. more than 20, then you need KWGA.
-Click on this link for the KWGA page.
+If you need to do only a dozen or so web pages then KWG is sufficient.
+If you have many pages then you need KWGA.
+(This link takes you to the KWGA page.)
+There is no limit on the size of the input file or the number of words in the file.

 Testimonials Download the